imcf/auto-subtitle/README.md

 # Automatic subtitles in your videos

-This repository uses `ffmpeg` and [OpenAI's Whisper](https://openai.com/blog/whisper) to automatically generate and overlay subtitles on any video.
+This repository uses `ffmpeg`, [OpenAI's Whisper](https://openai.com/blog/whisper) and [whisperX](https://github.com/m-bain/whisperX) to automatically generate and overlay subtitles on any video, and uses whisperX for improved alignment and timestamp accuracy.

 ## Installation